regina0213/p8105_hw3_hq2163_hanbo/p8105_hw3_hq2163_hanbo.md

 | baking ingredients         | Light Brown Sugar                             |
 | dog food care              | Snack Sticks Chicken & Rice Recipe Dog Treats |
 | packaged vegetables fruits | Organic Baby Spinach                          |

+The above table shows the most popular product in `baking ingredients`, `dog food care`, and `packaged vegetables fruits` aisles.

 **Make a table showing the mean hour of the day at which `Pink Lady Apples` and `Coffee Ice Cream` are ordered on each day of the week:**